Trending...

 "Every meaningful film begins as someone's fragile idea," Sinacore said.
 "My role is to protect that idea long enough for it to become something real.
 CLIKA is proof that when artists stay committed to their truth, audiences respond.
 That's the kind of work I want to spend my life doing."

-With a measurable theatrical footprint, CLIKA debuted in 522 theaters and generated an estimated $1.26 million domestically in its opening weekend—an early signal that culturally rooted storytelling can scale beyond niche awareness when the creative choices are specific and credible.
+With a measurable theatrical footprint, CLIKA debuted in 522 theaters and grossed approximately $1.26 million domestically in its opening weekend—an early signal that culturally rooted storytelling can scale beyond niche awareness when the creative choices are specific and credible.

 "For me, authentic casting is never surface-level," Sinacore said.
 "It's cultural fluency, lived experience, and performance truth.
 When you get that right, audiences sense it—even before they understand why."

 Directed by Michael Greene, whose inspired vision grounds the film in community, music, and aspiration, CLIKA explores a story where identity isn't a backdrop—it's the engine.
-Sinacore approached casting as world-building: shaping believable relationships, language patterns, and social dynamics that make a film feel inhabited rather than staged.
+Working in partnership with the director and the producing team, Sinacore approached casting as world-building: shaping believable relationships, language patterns, and social dynamics that make a film feel inhabited rather than staged.

 More on The Californer

-"Casting is behavioral science as much as creative instinct," he said.
+"Casting is human behavior as much as creative instinct," he said.
 "You're building a social ecosystem.
 I think in micro-communities—who knows who, who protects who, how people speak when they're with family versus business, what loyalty looks like.
 Those details become the world."

 He credits his approach to an interdisciplinary background shaped in part by studies in social psychology and cultural anthropology at UCLA—tools he uses to protect emotional truth and avoid stereotype shortcuts.